 Payments are made generally in less than 30 days on most invoices.
 Other factors may come into play that may delay payment.
 These may include receipt of incorrect items, incorrect invoices, damage in shipment, invoices sent to wrong address, etc. MSU tries to resolve these issues with the vendor in an expedient manner so as not to delay payment unreasonably.
 To check payment status please contact University Business Services at 994-3653 or [email protected]

-To establish direct deposit of invoice payments, complete form: Vendor ACH Form and fax or mail to Accounts Payable
+To establish direct deposit of invoice payments, contact MSU Accounts Payable at [email protected]

 The first payment made to you after the initial ACH setup will be a physical check to verify the accuracy of your account information.